Universal Counterdiabatic Driving: Summary Outlook

 Exact CD driving allows for adiabatic state preparation at arbitrarily fast speeds.
 By relaxing the condition on perfect state preparation, we can obtain approximate fast control protocols which are tractable.
 It is natural to construct the variational basis for these approximate protocols in Krylov space.
 Then, problem of finding approximate control protocols is entirely equivalent to approximating the function $1/\omega$ by odd polynomials in $\omega$.
 All information about the system only enters through the spectral function of the operator $\partial_\lambda H$.

-In this work we minimize this distance using a fixed Chebyshev polynomial approximation of $1/\omega$ in a finite window $[\zeta(\ell),1]$, where $\zeta(\ell)\sim \log(\ell)/\ell$ and $\ell$ is the order of the polynomial.
+In this work we do this with a fixed Chebyshev polynomial approximation of $1/\omega$ in a finite window $[\zeta(\ell),1]$, where $\zeta(\ell)\sim \log(\ell)/\ell$ and $\ell$ is the order of the polynomial.
 Then we use an overall energy scale $\Omega(\ell)$, which rescales this interval to $[\mu(\ell),\Omega(\ell)]$ where $\mu(\ell)=\zeta(\ell)\Omega(\ell)$, as the single remaining variational parameter.
 We find that its asymptotic dependence on $\ell$ is determined by the scaling of the high-frequency tail of the spectral function.
 In particular, if these tails decay faster than exponentially with frequency, the universal protocol is guaranteed to improve with $\ell$ even in the thermodynamic limit.
 However, in generic situations, where these tails are expected to be exponential, we find that the scale $\Omega(\ell)$ needs to grow linearly with $\ell$ so that the lower cutoff $\mu(\ell)$ saturates at a finite value.
 This saturation prevents an approximate CD protocol from continuously improving with $\ell$ in the thermodynamic limit.

 These protocols perform comparably with variational approaches that require knowledge of the Hamiltonian beforehand.
-Along the way, we discover a very interesting connection between the low- and high-frequency response of a system.

 There are several further improvements to this method that might be made.
 For example, the high-frequency tail of the spectral function usually converges quickly with the system size, such that one could compute this efficiently for small systems and extrapolate to the thermodynamic limit.
-Then one can use this extrapolated spectral function as a weight function in the polynomial fitting of $1/\omega$ and additionally improve convergence of the approximate CD protocol \cite{Sels_2025}.
+Then one can use this extrapolated spectral function as a weight function in the polynomial fitting of $1/\omega$ and additionally improve convergence of the approximate CD protocol \cite{finžgar2025counterdiabaticdrivingperformanceguarantees}.